live-beta/Spychan/readme.md

 # Botkit Starter Kit for Slack Bots

-This repo contains everything you need to get started building a Slack bot with [Botkit](https://botkit.ai) and [Botkit Studio](https://botkit.ai).

-Botkit is designed to ease the process of designing and running useful, creative bots that live inside messaging platforms.
-Bots are applications that can send and receive messages, and in many cases, appear alongside their human counterparts as users.

-Some bots talk like people, others silently work in the background, while others present interfaces much like modern mobile applications.
-Botkit gives developers the necessary tools for building bots of any kind!
-It provides an easy-to-understand interface for sending and receiving messages so that developers can focus on creating novel applications and experiences instead of dealing with API endpoints.

-Our goal with Botkit is to make bot building easy, fun, and accessible to anyone with the desire to create a future filled with talking machines!

-If you are looking to create a bot on other platforms using Glitch, check out the [Botkit project page](https://glitch.com/botkit).

-### Getting Started

-There are a myriad of methods you can use to set up an application on Slack, here are some of your options:

 #### Use Botkit Studio
 [Botkit Studio](https://studio.botkit.ai/signup?code=slackglitch) is a set of tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script management and action trigger definition.